GeorgiaState048/SpotifyMusicShare/README.md

     pylint: disable=unused-variable(conflicted with unit testing)
     pylint: disable=no-name-in-module(module was required to unit test)
     pylint: disable=import-error(false error on the module)

+## User Access
+    We did not find out until later into the proejct that every user must be registered with the Spotify API project that we created in order to pull their data.
+The max amount of users that can be register for this project is 25.
+Also, the users must have premium accounts.
+If you would like for me to register you with this project, please send me an email with your spotify account email and the name associated with your account!

+    If you do not want to do this, feel free to use the provided login credentials:
+    Username: jonathanlaurent01
+    Password: Monitor!013

 # Creators
 - Jonathan Laurent